 Is outsourcing always the solution?
 Of course not.
 Different situations need different types of recruiters.

-For example, if you have consistent hiring needs or want someone to take care of various recruitment tasks, hiring a full-time in-house recruiter might be the way to go.
+If you are growing steadily over a long period of time and have many roles to fill each month, you'll probably end up hiring a full-time in-house recruiter at some point.
 Additionally, if you want to have complete control over your employer branding, outsourcing might not be the perfect fit.
-The first impression of the candidate will be based on contact with the recruiter and not with your company.
+The first impression of the candidate will be based on contact with the recruiter and not with your company directly.
+On the other hand, many companies hire freelancers as "embedded recruiters" - contractors who are extended part of the in-house team, using company tools and processes.

 I hope this article dismissed any concerns you might’ve had about working with external recruiters and helped you gain insight on how they can help you grow your business.